 - 11.17.
 Decorative Containers.
 The principal display panel of a cosmetic marketed in a "boudoir-type" container, including decorative cosmetic containers of the "cartridge," "pill box," "compact," or "pencil" variety, and those with a capacity of 7.4 mL (1⁄4 oz) or less, may be a tear-away tag or tape affixed to the decorative container and bearing the mandatory label information as required by this regulation.
 (Amended 1980) - 11.18.
 Combination and Variety Packages.
-Combination and variety packages are exempt from the requirements in this regulation for: - (a) Location (see Section 8.1.1.), - (b) Free area (see Section 8.1.4.), and - (c) Minimum height of numbers and letters (see Section 8.2.1.).
+Combination and variety packages are exempt from the requirements in this regulation for: - (a) location (see Section 8.1.1.
+Location); - (b) free area (see Section 8.1.4.
+Free Area); and - (c) minimum height of numbers and letters (see Section 8.2.1.
+Minimum Height of Numbers and Letters).
 (Amended 1989)

 11.19.
-Margarine. - Margarine in 1 lb rectangular packages, except for packages containing whipped or soft margarine or packages containing more than four sticks, shall be exempt from the requirement in this regulation for location (see Section 8.1.1.) of the net quantity declaration.
+Margarine. - Margarine in 1 lb rectangular packages, except for packages containing whipped or soft margarine or packages containing more than four sticks, shall be exempt from the requirement in this regulation for location (see Section 8.1.1.
+Location) of the net quantity declaration.

 11.20.
-Corn Flour and Corn Meal. - Corn flour and corn meal packaged in conventional 5, 10, 25, 50, and 100 lb bags shall be exempt from the requirement in this regulation for location (see Section 8.1.1.) of the net quantity declaration.
+Corn Flour and Corn Meal. - Corn flour and corn meal packaged in conventional 5, 10, 25, 50, and 100 lb bags shall be exempt from the requirement in this regulation for location (see Section 8.1.1.
+Location) of the net quantity declaration.

 - 11.21.
 Prescription and Insulin Containing Drugs.
 Prescription and insulin containing drugs subject to the provisions of Section 503(b) (1) or 506 of the Federal Food, Drug, and Cosmetic Act shall be exempt from the provisions of this regulation. - 11.22.
-Camera Film, Video Recording Tape, Audio Recording Tape and Other Image and Audio Recording Media Intended for Retail Sale and Consumer Use.
+Camera Film, Video Recording Tape, Audio Recording Tape, and Other Image and Audio Recording Media Intended for Retail Sale and Consumer Use.
 Image and audio media packaged and labeled for retail sale are exempt from the net quantity statement requirements of this regulation that specify how measurement of commodities should be expressed, provided: - (a) Unexposed or Unrecorded Media.
 The net quantity of contents of unexposed or unrecorded image and audio media is expressed: - (1) For still film, tape, or other still image media, in terms of the usable or guaranteed number of available still image exposures.
 The length and width measurements of the individual exposures, expressed in millimeters or inches, are authorized as an optional statement.

-36 exposures, 36 mm x 24 mm, or 12 exposures, $2\frac{1}{4}$ in x $2\frac{1}{4}$ in.
+36 exposures, 36 mm x 24 mm, or 12 exposures, 21⁄2 in x 21⁄4 in.